algorithmiaio/sample-apps/recipes/video-metadata/readme.md

 The [Video Metadata Extraction microservice](https://algorithmia.com/algorithms/media/VideoMetadataExtraction) from Algorithmia is a straightforward API which takes in a video (by URL) and returns metadata, such as a list of object tags, for each frame of the video.

-For the full blog post related to this recipe, see http://blog.algorithmia.com [TBA].
+For the full blog post related to this recipe, see https://blog.algorithmia.com/video-editing-extracting-metadata-from-movie-scenes/

 ## Getting Started